 In golf, fear is the great paralyzer, the ultimate impediment to planning and completing a proper shot.
 If you’re scared, you’re done.
 Golf designers, often in concert with Mother Nature, prey on fearful players, toying with their frailties.
 No golfer needs extra demons this Halloween, but in the spirit of trick-or-treat, here’s our selection of the top 10 most frightening holes.

 No. 14, 325 yards

-Built by Bill Coore and Ben Crenshaw on an interior site a half-mile from the sea, the Trails is overshadowed by the resort’s three other courses, portions of which are perched high above the Pacific.
+Built by Bill Coore and Ben Crenshaw on an interior site a half-mile from the sea, the Trails is overshadowed by the resort’s other courses, portions of which are perched high above the Pacific.
 But none of Bandon’s other courses presents an approach as scary as this short, controversial par four.
 Drift right off the tee, and you’re faced with a blind shot over gaping sand pits to the shallowest portion of the smallest green on the course.
 Miss this slippery hilltop squib by just a fraction, and you’ll need an adding machine to tally your total.

 9. Kiawah Island Golf Resort (Ocean)

 Easily the scariest hole on one of America’s most grueling courses.
 Pete Dye, the “Marquis de Sod,” virtually ensures that players will go home unhappy after tackling this diabolical one-shotter.
 With deep bunkers on the left and a bulk-headed pond in front and to the right of the elongated green, there is virtually no bail-out here.
 Just ask Mark Calcavecchia, who shanked his tee shot here during the 1991 Ryder Cup matches played on the Ocean Course.
 As if the bare-knuckled challenge is not enough, the lake is a breeding ground for water moccasins, a poisonous snake.
 Leave your ball retriever in the bag.